peterjc/backports.lzma/README.md

 ============

-Python 3.3 onwards includes in the standard library module 'lzma', providing support for working with LZMA and XY compressed files via the XZ Utils C library (XY Utils is in a sense LZMA v2).
+Python 3.3 onwards includes in the standard library module 'lzma', providing support for working with LZMA and XZ compressed files via the XZ Utils C library (XZ Utils is in a sense LZMA v2).
 See:

 * Python's lzma - http://docs.python.org/dev/library/lzma.html
 * XZ Utils - http://tukaani.org/xz/

-There are some older Python libraries like PylibLZMA and PyLZMA but these are both using LZMA Utils (not XY Utils, so they have no XY support).
+There are some older Python libraries like PylibLZMA and PyLZMA but these are both using LZMA Utils (not XZ Utils, so they have no XZ support).

 * PylibLZMA - http://pypi.python.org/pypi/pyliblzma
 * PyLZMA - http://pypi.python.org/pypi/pylzma/